 Now, we need to hot glue the ponytail holder.

-- Don’t use the thin ponytail holders–they’ll break.
+- Don’t use the thin ponytail holder–they’ll break.

-- I recommend Scunci no slips, but they’re sort of expensive–so if you’re making a lot of these, you might want to just go with a regular scunci ponytail holder that doesn’t have any metal.
+- I recommend Scunci No Slip Ponytail Holders, but they’re sort of expensive–so if you’re making a lot of these, you might want to just go with a regular scunci ponytail holder that doesn’t have any metal.

 - Once you have that glued, let it sit until the hot glue is dry, that’s an important part of the bow–you want to make sure it’s on.